ucsd-ccbb/VAPr/docs/index.md

 # Welcome to VAPr's Documentation

-VAPr (Variant Annotation and PRioritization package) package is aimed at providing a way of retrieving variant information using [ANNOVAR](http://annovar.openbioinformatics.org/en/latest/) and [myvariant.info](http://myvariant.info/).
+VAPr (Variant Analysis and PRioritization) is aimed at providing a way of retrieving variant information using [ANNOVAR](http://annovar.openbioinformatics.org/en/latest/) and [myvariant.info](http://myvariant.info/).
- In particular, it is suited for bioinformaticians interested in aggregating variant information into a single NoSQL database (MongoDB at the moment).
+ It is suited for bioinformaticians interested in aggregating variant information into a single NoSQL database (MongoDB at the moment).

-The package provides a high-level python API to perform batch annotation jobs [efficiently](link to parallelism), alongside a powerful set of [querying and filtering protocols](FILTERS).
+The package provides a high-level Python API to perform batch annotation jobs efficiently, alongside a powerful set of [querying and filtering protocols](#filt).

-This documentation is aimed at exposing the main methods available, and how they work from a user perspective.
-To better understand what happens under the hood, we advise the user reading the source code and the docstrings provided.
-There is quite a bit of information there.
+This documentation exposes the main methods available, and how they work from a user perspective.
+To better understand what happens under the hood, we advise the user to read the source code and the docstrings provided.

 ## Authors

-* **Carlo Mazzaferro** (cmazzafe@ucsd.edu)
+* **Amanda Birmingham** (abirmingham@ucsd.edu)
 * **Adam Mark, M.S.** (a1mark@ucsd.edu)
-* **Amanda Birmingham** (abirmingham@ucsd.edu)
+* **Carlo Mazzaferro**
-* **Guorong Xu, Ph.D**
+* **Guorong Xu, Ph.D.**
-* **Kathleen Fisch, Ph.D** (kfisch@ucsd.edu)
+* **Kathleen Fisch, Ph.D.** (kfisch@ucsd.edu)

 ## License